 20 and 45 pound packs

 We sell a 20-pound pack for $260 which includes a mixture of steaks, ground beef and other cuts.
 When you pick it up, we go through the cuts with you to make sure you like them all.

 The 45-pound pack costs $465 and contains a full range of cuts.
-You will get about half the amount of meat in a quarter.
+45 pounds is about half the amount of meat in a quarter.